Bioconductor/BioC2020/docs/code_of_conduct.md

 # Code of Conduct

-This code of conduct is developed for the virtual Bioc2020 conference addressing online behavior.
+This code of conduct is developed for the virtual Bioc2020 conference.
 <!-- The original Code of Conduct is copy-pasted and quoted below -->

 ## Social media policy